fhhagenberg-sqe-mcm-ws20/elevator-control-center-team-g/README.md

 ### Instructions

 Run with XXXX.
 Start Simulator.
 Control Center connects to Simulator and starts displaying Elevators.
-Move Elevators in manual mode to collect passengers and deliver them to their destination
+Move Elevators in manual mode to collect passengers and deliver them to their destination.